tvharikrishna/HariKrishna__Autonomous_Vehicles/README.md

     <img src="readme_data/hk_carla_window.png" alt="Alt text for your image" width="1500"/>
 </p>

-▸ Carla simulator offers a spectrum of extreme weather conditions such as rain, fog, storms for rigorous perception tests.
+▸ Carla simulator offers a spectrum of extreme weather conditions such as rain, fog, storms for perception tests.

 ▸ Traffic patterns reflecting true-to-life situations from crowded city streets and high-speed country roads to unpredictable highway traffic and nocturnal driving conditions.